tomatolog/manticore/docs/10_mysql_storage_engine_sphinxse/using_sphinxse.rst

 -  minid, maxid - min and max document ID to match;

--  weights - comma-separated list of weights to be assigned to Sphinx full-text fields:
+-  weights - comma-separated list of weights to be assigned to Manticore full-text fields:

    ::